Home » Initiative Towards Changing Laws related to Multiple Sclerosis

 Initiative Towards Changing Laws related to Multiple Sclerosis

-Canada has one of the highest rates of Multiple Sclerosis which is a disease that attacks the central nervous system and the symptoms of the disease causes weakness that includes impaired speech, extreme fatigue and vision problems.
+Canada has one of the highest rates of Multiple Sclerosis which is a disease that attacks the central nervous system and the symptoms of the disease cause weakness that includes impaired speech, extreme fatigue, and vision problems.
 The disease is classified as an episodic disability because the symptoms appear and disappear.

 “I was instantly disabled, I went from a healthy working person to a person who couldn’t function.”
 Said Kathy